What is a Feasibility Study?

 - Management team’s competency, professional skills, and experience

 The practice of companies blindly following available templates comes with enormous risks.
-Whether companies design or copy certain business models, it is necessary to conduct a feasibility study into the models to reduce the risk of failure.
+Whether companies design or copy certain business models, it is necessary to conduct a feasibility study, using models, to reduce the risk of failure.
 A feasibility study of the business model should be centered on the organization’s value creation processes.